DamarAR/os242/links.md

 <h2>Week 08</h2>
 1. [6.
 Chapter 5: Compiling a Cross Toolchain - How to build Linux From Scratch (LFS) 12.2 - Tutorial] (https://youtu.be/vMdPHpPiy4Q?si=nmTwpLbhQttlEHR1) --- Learn how to make LFS.
 This video helps me learn about making Linux from scratch.

+<h2>Week 09</h2>
+1. [8.
+Chapter 7: Entering Chroot and Building Additional Temporary Tools - How to build Linux From Scra] (https://youtu.be/m6USND1vPhM?si=jzvGGqToTpLN5lDp) --- Learn how to make LFS.
+This video helps me compile and install packages easily.

 <br>
 <hr>